aJkal-abdulmoiz/README/README.md

 ## 🚀👨‍ About me

-Hey 👋 My name is Abdul Moiz and I am a computer science student at Air UniveHey 👋 My name is Abdul Moiz, and I am a computer science student at Air University, Islamabad.
+Hey 👋 My name is Abdul Moiz, and I am a computer science student at Air University, Islamabad.
 My Passion is Data, I LIV3 4 DATA.

 I love to Bring Innovation in every project and Use of Futuristic tools in Software Development that prove beneficial for both user and developers.